Activities

 Email to register your interest in these programs or call (08) 8406 8251

-On various gardening and sustainable living topics.
+Various gardening and sustainable living topics.
 Assisting people to develop the relevant skills and knowledge to grow their own food at home confidently and successfully, live sustainability and positively contribute to the environment and their health.
-Bookings required (08) 8406 8525.

 Gardening Tips